stevenkeezer/bambusa/README.md

 ✨ <h1 align="center">Bambusa

-:+1:
 :thumbsup:Bambusa is a company dedicated to building sustainable products with bamboo.
-This project was built using bootstrap and to practice using Git as a team.
+This project was built using bootstrap and to practice using Git as a team.:+1:

 https://thirsty-hamilton-44d01e.netlify.com/